TarmoJussila/grandpine/README.md

 # GRAND PINE

 **Team Piners** is excited to introduce **Grand Pine**: A melancholy story about warmth and solitude, growing and living in a winter wonderland.
+The game was created in 48 hours during the Global Game Jam / Finnish Game Jam 2019.

 # Watch